 - Salt and pepper to taste

-Remove the chicken to a cutting board and allow to cool for 5-10 minutes.
+- Remove the chicken to a cutting board and allow to cool for 5-10 minutes.
 Clean the chicken, removing any skin and bones.
 Chop or pull any large chunks of chicken into bite size pieces.

-Skim any fat off the top of the soup using a large spoon, then return chicken to pot.
+- Skim any fat off the top of the soup using a large spoon, then return chicken to pot.
 (Note: you can also do this more easily after allowing the soup to cool in the fridge overnight, which will help the fat solidify on top of the liquid.
 Just add the cleaned chicken back to the hot soup before sticking the whole pot in the fridge.)

 - Cook egg noodles according to package directions, drain, and mix into soup before serving.
 (Note: If meal prepping this recipe, toss the cooked and drained noodles with a bit of olive oil and store separately from the soup to avoid mushy noodles.)